11/4/11

 Another beach combing find.
 The driftwood dory takes on its character.
 The love boat.

-Also from the scrap pile, 2x6" lumber which I ripped with a power hand saw and hand planed ... also not recommended.
+Also from the scrap pile, 2x6" lumber which I ripped with a Harbor Frieight power hand saw-which is the scariest, dullest, most dangerous saw on the planet-never again!
+The pieces looked like they were attacked by a shark.
+A little elbow grease with a hand plane brought them into shape.
 Gunwales and chine logs, Check.

 Next step, wait for the right weather to glue the scarfs for the plywood panels, gunwales and chine logs.